daily Broadcast

 And so, like Abraham and like Paul, it’s by faith and the promises of God that we today can live with confidence in our lives and live with certainty that we have a hope for the future beyond this present life.
 It’s by faith that we endure the hardships and the sufferings of this world, because we know that this isn’t our real home.
 We’re here for a short time.
 And we do have a purpose in being here.
 And we need to enjoy the time we are here.

-And one day, God will have all of His kids at His table.
+But it’s not our real home.
+It’s not our true home.
+One day, God will have all of His kids at His table.
 And they will be fellowshipping around His table, enjoying wonderful fellowship with Him and with each other.

 And because God loves us so much, because He loves us so much, He sent His Son to die for us, so that we could know Him.
 And then He made us His temple to come and dwell within us, fill us with His Holy Spirit so that we could experience His love in our lives.